India's Lockdown Puts Strain On Call Centers

 Callers to customer service numbers for airlines, banks and retailers worldwide were left on hold for hours or heard recordings saying help was currently unavailable.

-A spokesman for Virgin Media, the U.K. telecom company, told NPR it gave up on trying to staff its call centers in the Indian cities of Pune and Bengaluru, and decided to urgently hire staff in the U.K. instead.
+A spokesman for Virgin Media, the U.K. telecom company, told NPR it gave up on trying to staff its call centers in the Indian cities of Pune and Bengaluru and decided to urgently hire staff in the U.K. instead.
 Similar disruptions have been reported in the Philippines, another global hub for IT services.

-Within hours of Modi's lockdown announcement, Mukesh Aghi, head of the U.S.-India Strategic Partnership Forum, which represents U.S. and Indian companies, sent an emergency request to the Indian government, asking that it exempt Indian call centers from lockdown restrictions and issue curfew passes for their employees.
+Within hours of Modi's lockdown announcement, Mukesh Aghi, head of the U.S.-India Strategic Partnership Forum, which represents U.S. and Indian companies, sent an emergency request to the Indian government asking that it exempt Indian call centers from lockdown restrictions and issue curfew passes for their employees.

 "Obviously, our priority was first with essential services," Aghi tells NPR.
 "The challenge was more from ground-level local policemen."